SrLiath/OpenPyXlsql/README.md

 2. Define folder paths where Excel files will be read, processed, rejected and where logs will be stored.

-3. Create the necessary tables in the database using the SQL script provided in the `create_tables.sql` file.
+3. Create the necessary tables in the database using the SQL script provided in the `banco.sql` file or edit your own tables.
 Make sure you have SQL Server configured correctly and have privileges to create tables and insert data.

 ## Usage